kapitsa2811/PatternRecognition_TeamTasks/README.md

 Accuracy of SVM with optimal parameter C = 4.734 and gamma = 0.006 on training set is 0.973.

 ### Conclusion
 The RBF kernel performs about 4.7% better than the linear kernel.
 The parameter C doesn't matter much in the linear kernel.
 It is best to choose the default parameter C=1.
 For the RBF kernel, the choice of the parameters is much more crucial.
 The tests have shown, that C=3 or 4 and &gamma;=0.01 or 0.001,  or any value in between, yields the best results.

+## Exercise 2b - MLP

+### Packages
+- csv

+### Data

+### Description
+The script `mlp.py` trains an MLP with one hidden layer and applies the trained MLP to classify the test set.
+Cross-validation is done with the following parameters:
+- Optimizing the number of neurons in the hidden layer in the range [10,100]
+- Optimizing the learning rate c in the range [0.1,1]
+- Optimizing the number of training iterations and plotting a graph showing the error-rate on the training set and the validation set, respectively, with respect to the training epochs
+- Performing the random initialization several times and choosing the best network during cross-validation The script will output the test accuracy with the best parameters found during cross-validation.

+### Instructions

+### Results

+### Conclusion